rlivingsus/misc/AllBooks.md

 - Cogman, Genevieve: The Untold Story
 - Cohen, Steve: Win the Crowd
 - Connolly, John: The Gate...
+- Connolly, Rebecca: A Brilliant Night of Stars and Ice
 - Collins, Eileen: Through the Glass Ceiling to the Stars
 - Collins, Megan: The Family Plot
 - Cooper, Anderson: Vanderbilt